Ecology, evolution, paleontology, and biomimetics of marine invertebrates

-Marine invertebrates are subject to many biotic interactions.
+Marine invertebrates are highly adapted to a specific environment.
+These adaptations are often the result of biotic interactions between organism or specific abiotic needs.
 In modern ecosystems, these interactions can be analyzed in real-time and on a high temporal resolution.
 Major changes in morphology and behavior, however, can occur on a larger time-scale.
 The fossil record is a magnificent window to the past, allowing us to go back into ancient times and tracking changes in autecology, synecology, and morphological adaptations.

 Echinoids are important for the function and diversity of marine benthic communities in which they act as environmental engineers and represent a major food-source for various organisms.
 Even after death, the echinoid test is used by many invertebrates as housing or provide a secondary hard substrate for sessile organisms.
 To better understand their function and integration into the ecosystem, it is vitally important to understand morphological responses to their environment, identifying predatory networks, and describing taphonomic pathways.